Alphawood Scholarships at SOAS 2020/21

 6. Candidate Assessment

-- On previous academic and professional experience of Southeast Asian Buddhist and Hindu art and architecture from ancient to pre-modern times, including study of the built environment, sculpture, painting, illustrated texts, textiles and other tangible or visual representations, along with the written word related to these, and archaeological, museum and cultural heritage studies;
+- previous degree and experience in Southeast Asian Buddhist and Hindu art and architecture from ancient to pre-modern times, including study of the built environment, sculpture, painting, illustrated texts, textiles and other tangible or visual representations, along with the written word related to these, and archaeological, museum and cultural heritage studies;

-- On interest in (and engagement with) the objectives of the SAAAP mission;
+- interest in (and engagement with) the objectives of the programme of study

-- On perceived potential for direct and positive impact in the field and in the region;
+- perceived potential for direct and positive impact in the field and in the region;

-- On recommendations of two references, as provided in the Application for Admission to the SOAS Doctoral School;
+- recommendations of two references, as provided in the Application for Admission to the SOAS Department of Art and Archaeology; and

-- And in consideration of expressed financial need for a scholarship to support MPhil/PhD study at SOAS.
+- in consideration of expressed financial need for a scholarship to support MA/Diploma study at SOAS.

 7. Scholarship Application Process